cibgraphics/CSS-Style-Guide/README.md

 ### Section Comments

-Group sections by a section comment
+Group sections by a section comment.

-If possible, group stylesheet sections by using comments
+If possible, group stylesheet sections by using comments.

 ```css
 /*